-"Doctor" means Doctor of Medicine or Doctor of Osteopathy.
-To the extent that benefits are provided and while practicing within the scope of his license, doctor will include a dentist, podiatrist, chiropractor, optometrist, or psychologist.
+- "Calendar Year" means the period of twelve (12) consecutive months beginning with the first day of each January. - "Expense Incurred" means only fees and prices regularly and customarily charged for vision care generally furnished in the particular geographical area concerned.
+Expense is considered to be incurred on the date the service or supply is rendered or obtained. - "Doctor" means Doctor of Medicine or Doctor of Osteopathy.
+To the extent that benefits are provided and while practicing within the scope of his or her license, "doctor" will include a dentist, podiatrist, chiropractor, optometrist, or psychologist.

-V. COORDINATION OF BENEFITS
+V. COORDINATION OF MEDICAL BENEFITS

-Payment of Hearing Aid Benefits under the Plan is subject to Coordination of Benefits.
-"Coordination of Benefits" means that if you or your eligible dependents are covered under more than one Plan, the total amount payable under This Plan, when added to the amount or value of the benefits or services provided by all Other Plans, will not exceed the amount of the Allowed Expense which is incurred.
+Payment of Vision Care Benefits under the Plan is subject to Coordination of Benefits.
+"Coordination of Benefits" means that if you or your eligible dependents are covered under more than one plan, the total amount payable under This Plan, when added to the amount or value of the benefits or services provided by all Other Plans, will not exceed the amount of the Allowed Expense which is incurred.
 In no event will the amount paid by us be more than would be paid if there were no Other Plan.
 Coordination of Benefits provisions will be applied on a calendar year basis.

-The term "Other Plan" means any other coverage for hearing aid benefits under: (a) an insurance policy, a service plan contract, a pre-payment plan or other non-insured plan, or (b) Medicare.
+The term "Other Plan" means any other coverage for vision benefits under: (a) an insurance policy, a service plan contract, a pre-payment plan or other non-insured plan, or (b) Medicare.

-Other Plan does not include: (a) an accidental injury policy provided through a school for students through grade twelve (12), (b) a hospital indemnity plan except as allowed by law, (c) the Civilian Health and Medical Program of the Uniformed Services (CHAMPUS), nor (d) an individual policy except one which provides "no-fault" automobile insurance or is issued on a franchise basis.
+Other Plan does not include: (a) an accidental injury policy provided through a school for students through grade twelve (12), (b) a hospital indemnity plan except as allowed by law, (c) the Civilian Health and Medical Program of the Uniformed Service (CHAMPUS), nor (d) an individual policy except one which provides "no-fault" automobile insurance or is issued on a franchise basis.
 "No-fault" automobile insurance means coverage under which personal injury benefits are paid as expenses accrue without regard to fault.

-The term "Allowed Expense" means the charge for a hearing aid needed, reasonable, and for which the claimant is entitled to payment under one or more Plans.
-When any Other Plan provides services rather than cash payment, the reasonable cash value of each service will be an Allowed Expense.
+The term "Allowed Expense" means the charge for a vision care examination and vision care materials which is customary, needed and reasonable and for which the claimant is entitled to payment under one or more plans.
+When any Other Plan provides sen/ices rather than cash payment, the reasonable cash value of each service will be an Allowed Expense.

-Effective March 1, 1989 for all hearing aid claims incurred on or after March 1, 1989, if a person is covered under This Plan and under one or more Other Plans, the following rules will apply.
-In these rules, the Plan which pays first does so without regard to coverage under Other Plans.
+If a person is covered under This Plan and under one or more Other Plans, the following rules will apply. in these rules, the plan which pays first does so without regard to coverage under Other Plans.